wmacevoy/latex-docker/README.md

 cd my_latex_project
 ```

-After untarring/forking, you can buid the base docker with
+After untarring/forking, you can build the base docker with
 ```bash
 bin/latex-docker-setup-base
 ```